blorente/decorat/wiki/stories/Belcroft/act1/01_opening_hook/01_a_drunk_on_the_streets.md

 "FREEZE!"

 Erika -- and the rest of the crowd -- looked up.
-Bright spotlights pierced the clouds, lighting Erika and the fallen man.
+Bright spotlights pierced the night, lighting Erika and the fallen man.
 They were shortly followed by two Arbites fliers making their way down to the scene.

 _It's about time_.
 Erika thought.
 The crowd started dispersing with a distinct sense of urgency.
 The Arbites do that to the people.
 She sighed, and raised her hands.
 She didn't like to be kept waiting.

+By the time the fliers had made it to ground, Erika, Tristan and the sprawled man were the only souls left on the street.
+The polished steel doors opened with a hiss of steam, and two figures stepped out of the vehicles.

+"What's going on here?" said the first Arbites.
+Her voice denoted her as a woman, though it was hard to distinguish through her uniform's breastplate and black visor.
+She wasn't  She was followed by another, taller figyre